About us

 Jean McNeil

-Is Professor and director of the creative writing programme at the University of East Anglia.
-She is the author of 15 published books of fiction, non-fiction and poetry.
-Her work has won several international awards.
-Her account of being writer in residence in Antarctica, Ice Diaries, won Canada’s Banff International Mountain Film and Book Festival's Grand Prize and was named one of the best nature writing books of 2018.
-Her most recent novels include The Dhow House (2017) and Fire on the Mountain (2018); Day for Night won the 2022 Independent Publishers Association’s (US) Gold Medal in literary fiction in 2022.
+Founder, Lead FacilitatorJean is Professor and director of the creative writing programme at the University of East Anglia.
+She is the author of 15 published books of fiction, non-fiction and poetry which between them have won several international awards.
 She has taught creative writing in Antarctica, South Africa, Kenya, Tanzania, Malaysia, Singapore and Australia.

 Julia Bell